penterlab/penterlab-website/_members/melina-schmidt.md

 ---

-Melina Schmidt is a medical student who is investigating the impact of pretransplantation strategies on long-term outcomes in myelodysplastic neoplasias.
+Melina Schmidt is a medical student who is investigating the impact of pretransplantation strategies on long-term outcomes in myelodysplastic neoplasms.
 She will leverage the rich clinical data of the transplant program at Charité - Universitätsmedizin Berlin.